MohGumaa/coinfutura-markets/README.md

 👉 **Community-Verified Answers**: View answers verified by the community, helping users trust the information they receive.

-👉 **Complete Responsiveness**: Jawab AI is optimized for all devices, ensuring a smooth experience across different screens.
+👉 **Complete Responsiveness**: App is optimized for all devices, ensuring a smooth experience across different screens.

 👉 **Document and Media Upload for Contextual Search**: Users can upload files for AI-powered contextual searches, with data securely stored and processed.